 If you share a home with the alleged victim, the no contact law becomes more tricky.
 You may assume that you would be permitted to return to your legal residence following your arrest; however, this is not the case.
 You might consider asking a friend to call the alleged victim to ask if you can return home, but this too would be a violation of Wisconsin no contact order rules.
 Extreme caution is warranted when dealing with this situation, as making contact with the victim within the 72-hour time frame is punishable by 9 months in jail and/or a $10,000 fine.

 If you are being charged with any crime, particularly when there’s a domestic violence angle, you can easily be surprised by the subtlety and broadness of Wisconsin criminal statutes on harassment and restraining orders.
 Our experienced defense attorneys at Grieve Law in Waukesha are happy to provide you with a free consultation.
 If you choose to accept our legal services, we are committed to providing you with zealous and aggressive advocacy to protect your rights.
+We provide services for all areas of criminal defense, including DUI charges and firearm possession.

 Contact our Milwaukee domestic assault defense lawyers today for a FREE legal advice consultation and a top-rated defense!